yyyar/gobetween/README.md

 ## The Name
 It's play on words: gobetween ("go between").
-ALso it's written in Go, and it's a proxy so it's between 2 parties :-)
+Also it's written in Go, and it's a proxy so it's between 2 parties :-)